-The Farmers’ Almanac is calling for hotter-than-normal conditions for many regions of the U.S. and Canada this summer.
-The unseasonably warm many of us are seeing is just a foretaste of what may be in store over the coming months.
+The Farmers’ Almanac is calling for steamy, stormy, and sultry weather for many regions of the U.S. and Canada this summer.
 Depending on how you feel about heat, that may or may not be welcome news.

-A heat wave occurs when a system of high atmospheric pressure moves into an area.
+A heatwave occurs when a system of high atmospheric pressure moves into an area and lasts two or more days.
 In such a high-pressure system, air from upper levels of our atmosphere is pulled toward the ground, where it becomes compressed and increases in temperature.